-Please complete the on-line survey at: http://bit.ly/rdsbspeced2021 ware of the following (check all that apply Special Education Plan Special Education Advisory Committee (SEA Identification Placement and Review Comm Individual Education Plan (IEP) Guide to Special Education for Parents/Guar Open Houses at Secondary Schools for Grad C) ittee (IPRC) dians Since September I have had communication regarding special education services with (check all that apply) Classroom Teacher Speech-Language Pathologist Special Education Consultant / Coordinator Board Certified Behaviour Analyst / ABA Team Member Principal / Vice Principal My child receives or has received support through: (check all that apply) Specialized services (teacher of the deaf, teacher of the blind, educational assistant, speech language pathologist, communicative disorders assistant, ABA team) Self-Contained classroom ild has received specialized equipment/so all that apply) ftware accommodations such as Chromebook or laptop with access to Read&Write for Google Chrome Technology related items (printer, specialized headset, etc.) Access to specialized online programs (Lexia, Fast ForWord, etc.) Hearing support equipment (FM system) Vision support equipment (brailler, braille notetaker, iPad, etc.) Physical assists support equipment (lift, treatment table, stander, specialized chair, height-adjustable table/desk, etc.) Personal care support equipment (toilet safety frames, step stools, etc.) Sensory support equipment (movin'sit cusion, weighted blanket, fidget tools, noise-cancelling headphones, etc.) Interpreters Interveners Notetakers Other: Do you have any additional suggestions or input for our 2021-2022 Special Education Plan?
-Signat turo (ontional) əigilat ture (optional) Date
+Please complete the on-line survey at: https://bit.ly/rdsbspeced2022

+I am aware of the following (check all that apply) □ Special Education Plan □ Special Education Advisory Committee (SEAC) □ Identification Placement and Review Committee (IPRC) □ Individual Education Plan (IEP) □ Guide to Special Education for Parents/Guardians □ Open Houses at Secondary Schools for Grade 7/8's (Transition Nights) Since September I have had communication regarding special education services with (check all that apply) Classroom Teacher Resource Teacher Program Leader Psychology Staff Speech-Language Pathologist Special Education Consultant / Coordinator Board Certified Behaviour Analyst / ABA Team Member Principal / Vice Principal My child receives or has received support through: (check all that apply) My child has received specialized equipment/software accommodations such as (check all that apply) Chromebook or laptop with access to Read&Write for Google Chrome Technology related items (printer, specialized headset, etc.) Access to specialized online programs (Lexia, Fast ForWord, etc.) Hearing support equipment (FM system) Vision support equipment (brailler, braille notetaker, iPad, etc.) Physical assists support equipment (lift, treatment table, stander, specialized chair, heightadjustable table/desk, etc.) Personal care support equipment (toilet safety frames, step stools, etc.) Sensory support equipment (movin'sit cusion, weighted blanket, fidget tools, noisecancelling headphones, etc.) Interpreters Interveners Notetakers Other: Do you have any additional suggestions or input for our 2022-2023 Special Education Plan?
+Signature (optional) Date

-Input into the 2021-2022 Special Education Plan
+Input into the 2022-2023 Special Education Plan

 Each year, beginning in January, a request for input for developing the Special Education Plan for the following year is sent to all stakeholders.
 Most responses are received by mid-February.
 A link was established on the Board's website for stakeholders to access and provide input.
 The origins of the responses received are typically internal or employee driven (i.e. Central Special Education Staff, Teachers, Educational Assistants, and Principals).
 However, in addition to the SEAC and various independent associations providing input, parental submissions are a significant source.
-A total of 259 individual responses (paper and online) were received and considered in the preparation of the 2021-2022 Special Education Plan.
+A total of 177 individual responses (paper and online) were received and considered in the preparation of the 2022-2023 Special Education Plan.